sanga03/tell-me-why/README.md

 ---

 ## Privacy Policy
 Your privacy is important to us.
-Please review our [Privacy Policy](PRIVACY_POLICY.md) to understand how the app handles your data (spoiler: it's all local and we respect your privacy!).
+Please review our [Privacy Policy](assets/PRIVACY_POLICY.md) to understand how the app handles your data (spoiler: it's all local and we respect your privacy!).

+## Installation Guide
+Please rever [Installation Guide](assets/INSTALLATION_GUIDE.md) for more details in setting the app.